-Slightly more than one-third of the senior non-drivers were married and more than half of the senior drivers were married.
+Less than half of the senior non-drivers were married and more than twothirds of the senior drivers were married.
 Annual Household Income < \$20,000

-Almost 20% of senior non-drivers had annual household incomes that were less than \$20,000.
-In comparison, only 3% of senior drivers had annual household incomes less than \$20,000.
+One-third (33%) of senior non-drivers had annual household incomes that were less than \$20,000.
+In comparison, only 8% of senior drivers had annual household incomes less than \$20,000.

-EDMONTON ZONE
+NORTH ZONE

 Living Arrangements

 100 -----

 Place of Residence

-As you can see from the graph on the left, more than half (55%) of senior non-drivers lived alone, with slightly more than one-third (36%) of senior drivers living alone.
-In the graph on the right, you can see that the majority of senior non-drivers and senior drivers that we interviewed in the Edmonton Zone lived in a city (e.g., Edmonton, Fort Saskatchewan, Leduc, Sherwood Park, Spruce Grove, and St. Albert).
-You also can see that there were more senior non-drivers (81%) living in a city than senior drivers (69%).
-The remainder of the senior non-drivers and senior drivers were living in rural areas (that is, in a town, village, hamlet, or on a farm).
-Note that Sherwood Park is a hamlet, but is recognized by the Government of Alberta as an Urban Service Area equivalent to a city.
-As such, it has been coded as an urban area.
+As you can see from the graph on the left, more than one-third (37%) of senior non-drivers lived alone, with slightly more than one-quarter (27%) of senior drivers living alone.
+In the graph on the right, you can see that the majority of senior non-drivers and senior drivers that we interviewed in the North Zone lived in a rural area (that is, in a town\, village, hamlet, or on a farm).
+You also can see that there were slightly more senior non-drivers (82%) living in a rural area than senior drivers (79%).
+The remainder of the senior non-drivers and senior drivers were living in a city (Grande Prairie) or an urban service area (Fort McMurray).

-Note that Alberta Municipal Affairs defines towns as having a population of at least 1,000 people and may exceed 10,000 people unless it requests a change to city status.
+\ Note that Alberta Municipal Affairs defines towns as having a population of at least 1,000 people and may exceed 10,000 people unless it requests a change to city status.
+None of the towns in the North Zone exceed 10,000 people.

-EDMONTON ZONE
+NORTH ZONE

 Long-Term Illnesses / Disabilities

 Senior Non-Drivers

 Senior Drivers

-Almost 7 out of 10 senior non-drivers indicated that they had a long-term illness or disability.
+Almost 8 out of 10 senior non-drivers indicated that they had a long-term illness or disability.
 On the other hand, only 1 out of 10 senior drivers told us that they had a long-term illness or some type of disability.
 Common illnesses were arthritis, heart problems, diabetes, Parkinson's disease, strokes, and problems with vision.
 Common disabilities were arthritis, as well as back, neck, and hip problems.
-Use of One or More Mobility Aids

-More than half (57%) of senior non-drivers said that they used some type of mobility aid (e.g., cane, walker, wheelchair).
-This compares to about 18% of senior drivers using some type of mobility aid.
-EDMONTON ZONE
+Two-thirds (66%) of senior non-drivers said that they used some type of mobility aid (e.g., cane, walker, wheelchair).
+This compares to 12% of senior drivers using some type of mobility aid.

+NORTH ZONE

 Physical Health

 cent

 Pe

-50
+100

-When asked about their physical health, about half (51%) of senior non-drivers said that it was "poor or fair", with less than one-quarter (24%) of senior drivers saying their physical health was "poor or fair" (see graph above to the left).
-And, as you can see in the graph above to the right, close to two-thirds (61%) of senior non-drivers said that their physical health interfered "sometimes or all the time" with everyday activities as compared to slightly more than one-third (36%) of senior drivers indicating that their physical health interfered "sometimes or all the time" with everyday activities.
-EDMONTON ZONE Rely on Family or Friends for Transportation
+When asked about their physical health, two-thirds (66%) of senior non-drivers said that it was "poor or fair", with far fewer (23%) senior drivers saying that their physical health was "poor or fair" (see the graph above to the left).
+And, as you can see in the graph above to the right, more than two-thirds (68%) of senior non-drivers said that their physical health interfered "sometimes or all the time" with everyday activities as compared to slightly more than one-third (34%) of senior drivers having said that their their physical health interfered "sometimes or all the time" with everyday activities.
+NORTH ZONE Rely on Family or Friends for Transportation